 Standard Graphs for Reporting Refractive Surgery

-In 2000, George O. Waring III, in association with the editorial staffs of the Journal of Refractive Surgery and the Journal of Cataract and Refractive Surgery, published an article titled “Standard Graphs for Reporting Refractive Surgery”,1 which set out a concise six-graph format for reporting clinical outcomes, covering the four main areas of accuracy, efficacy, safety and stability.
+In 2000, George O. Waring III, in association with the editorial staffs of the Journal of Refractive Surgery and the Journal of Cataract and Refractive Surgery, published an article titled “Standard Graphs for Reporting Refractive Surgery”1 .
+The paper set out a concise six-graph format for reporting clinical outcomes, covering four main areas of accuracy, efficacy, safety and stability.

-In November 2009, Dan Z. Reinstein and George O. Waring III, published an editorial in the Journal of Refractive Surgery, which outlined a number of improvements and reiterated the importance of adhering to the protocol set out in the Standard Graphs of Reporting Refractive Surgery when reporting outcomes.2
+In November 2009, Professor Dan Reinstein and George O. Waring III, published an editorial in the Journal of Refractive Surgery outlining a number of improvements, reiterating the importance of adhering to the protocol set out in the Standard Graphs of Reporting Refractive Surgery when reporting outcomes.2

 In January 2011, a joint editorial was published in the Journal of Refractive Surgery,3 the Journal of Cataract and Refractive Surgery4 and Cornea5 in which some final amendments were made to the graphs.
 The editorial also stated the commitment of these three journals to require authors to report their outcomes with a minimum standard of displaying the six standard graphs for data sets that lend themselves to this form of reporting.

-In October 2014, the set of six graphs were expanded to nine in order to include further information about the correction of astigmatism, as set out in an editorial in the Journal of Refractive Surgery by Dan Z. Reinstein, Timothy J. Archer and J. Bradley Randleman.6
+In October 2014, the set of six graphs were expanded to nine in order to include further information about the correction of astigmatism, as set out in an editorial in the Journal of Refractive Surgery by Prof Reinstein, Timothy J. Archer, and J. Bradley Randleman.6

-The figure shown here demonstrates the Standard Graphs of Reporting Refractive Surgery for an example population and an example of the Standard Graphs are published in virtually every issue of the JRS or can be found here.
+The figure shown here demonstrates the Standard Graphs of Reporting Refractive Surgery for an example population and an example of the Standard Graphs are published in virtually every issue of the JRS.
 These graphs can be easily created using standard spreadsheet software programs such as Microsoft Excel (Microsoft Corporation, Seattle, WA, USA) as well as other software programs designed specifically for refractive surgery outcomes analysis.

-An Excel template which can be used to produce the nine required graphs can be found here.
+You can find an Excel template which can be used to produce the nine required graphs here.